Help.html CloudPrompt Help — Get Started & FAQs

 Get set up in 2 minutes.
 Save prompts once, use them anywhere — stored in your Google Drive.

-Works best in Chrome.
+Works on Chrome, Microsoft Edge, Comet, Brave, and Opera.
 Some pages (like chrome://) can't run extensions.

 Start here